Donut packaging comes in many shapes and sizes, and is often playful and fun in its design.

-Normally the best thing about getting donuts is the donuts themselves.
-But in this post you are going to have to tease your tastebuds for a little longer so we can appreciate the packaging and design elements of donut brands.
+Although, normally the best thing about getting donuts is the donuts themselves, in this post we will be taking some time to appreciate the design elements that make up donut brand identities.

-This list contains some big names in the donut world that we have all heard of, and some smaller brands that might be new to you.
+This list contains some big names in the donut world that we all recognise (and love), and some smaller brands that might be new to you.

 But they have all one thing in common: they do a great job in advertising their donut brand to the world.

-If you’d rather listen to us talking about the importance of packaging design rather than reading it, then check out the below video:
+If you’d prefer to listen to us talking about the importance of packaging design before getting stuck into donut packaging examples, then check out the below video!

-In this blog post we will dive into a variety of donut packaging designs, so get ready, I am about to make you all incredibly hungry and hopefully make you appreciate the design work that has went into these scrumptious donut brands.
+In this blog post we will dive into a variety of donut packaging designs, so get ready, I am about to make you all incredibly hungry, and hopefully make you appreciate the design work that has gone into these scrumptious donut brands.

 Credit to Krispy Kreme

-Let’s start big; we all know Krispy Kreme.
+Let’s start classic with a brand we all know, Krispy Kreme.

 And if you don’t, where have you been and why don’t you eat donuts?!

-Anyway… Krispy Kreme have brilliant packaging.
-It is well designed and instantly recognisable as The old American diner style gives the brand and packaging a visual that people love.
+Krispy Kreme have brilliant packaging thats well designed and instantly recognisable as the “vintage American diner style” which gives the brand and packaging a visual that people love.

-Krispy Kreme are a huge company, and have the ability to go full hog when it comes to marketing.
-They create special donut packs for certain holidays and recently created the “Pudsey Dozen” all in support of Children in Need, all with its own unique packaging.
+Krispy Kreme are a huge company, and have the ability to go full hog when it comes to marketing, so they regularly create special donut packs for certain holidays, and recently created the “Pudsey Dozen” all in support of Children in Need, all with its own unique packaging.

-They have even went as far as creating donut walls and towers ready to buy for parties or gatherings.
+They have even gone as far as creating donut walls and towers ready to buy for parties or gatherings.

 Now if you are a small company, it can be hard to throw money at all sorts of marketing, but it doesn’t have to be big.
-It’s easy to be prepared by plotting events throughout the year and plot events where you could create something to help with your business marketing, as well as getting customers excited and involved.
+It’s easy to be prepared by plotting events throughout the year for example focusing on seasonal launches, and creating something to help with your business marketing, as well as getting customers excited and involved.

-So, not only do Krispy Kreme have some lovely packaging, they really take advantage of every opportunity to market themselves.
+So, not only do Krispy Kreme have some effective packaging, they really take advantage of every opportunity to market themselves.

 Credit to One Plus One Design